gam3less/debloatsamsung/README.md

 ## Description

+If you would like to see a list of apps this script can remove check out App List.txt

 This is a PowerShell script that uses the ADB to uninstall bloatware from Samsung devices.
 It askes you if you would like to remove it on the way.